 - Bank account name;

 - Supplier contacts;

 - Update HMRC.

-By choosing the right business name from the get go will avoid needing to make changes at a later date.
+By choosing the right business name from the get-go will avoid needing to make changes at a later date.
 So it is worth investing some time and getting your self-employed business name right the first time.